-7. Suppliers should exercise restraint in the transfer of sensitive facilities, technology and weaponsusable materials.
-If enrichment or reprocessing facilities, equipment or technology are to be transferred, suppliers should encourage recipients to accept, as an alternative to national plants, supplier involvement and/or other appropriate multinational participation in resulting facilities.
+6. Suppliers should exercise restraint in the transfer of sensitive facilities, technology and material usable for nuclear weapons or other nuclear explosive devices.
+If enrichment or reprocessing facilities, equipment or technology are to be transferred, suppliers should encourage recipients to accept, as an atternative to national plants, supplier involvement and/or other appropriate multinational participation in resulting facilities.
 Suppliers should also promote international (including IAEA) activities concerned with multinational regional fuel cycle centres.